Still, you may wish to customize Gitpod, or to extend it with new features. You can do this by installing VS Code extensions.

 You can also install extensions at the user level.
-This can be useful for extensions that you typically use in all your projects (e.g. a custom theme) and this doesn’t require changing each project’s configuration.
+This can be useful for extensions that you want to have in all your projects (for example a custom theme), and this doesn’t require changing every project’s

-Gitpod already comes with a suite of commonly used VS Code extensions pre-installed by default.
+Gitpod already comes with a number of commonly used VS Code extensions pre-installed by default.

 You can view all pre-installed extensions by expanding the “Built-in” section at the bottom of the IDE’s Extensions view.

-.vsix files are not only available from the Visual Studio Marketplace but can be found in the Open VSX marketplace and on GitHub as well.
+.vsixextension files can be found in the Open VSX registry and on GitHub as well.

-Covering the full API surface of VS Code extension is a huge task and the Theia community has been working hard on that for over a year now.
+Covering the full API surface of VS Code extensions is a huge endeavor and the Theia community has been hard at a work for over a year now.

-So if you want to help us hardening this exciting new feature, please try your favorite extensions and submit issues on the Theia project for anything that you think needs improving.
+If you want to help us hardening VS Code extension support in Gitpod, please try installing your favorite extensions and submit issues on the Theia project for anything that you think needs to be improved.